Pirojpur District: Geography

 Most of the land is low-lying and the soil is fertile.
 There are small forests.
 Nesarabad is known for its business centre and also for the Sundori tree (a kind of mangrove) that grows there.
+The northern part of the district especially is known for its wetland areas.

 Rivers

 Gabkhan, Baleshwar, Damodar, Kocha, Pona, Kochakhali, Kaliganga, Sandha, Doratana etc. are big and known rivers.

 The Baleshwar, the river that is situated to the east of Sunder Bans splits into two parts, but this is getting smaller and smaller day by day.
 One is known as Doratana which flows through Bagerhat and the other and mightier one is known as Kacha which flows through Bhandaria.
 Then it has an offshoot Baleshwar which later meets with Doratana and falls into Kaliganga near Mativanga, Najirpur.
 And Kocha splits into two river Kaliganga and Sandha.
 Kaliganga flows to the north meets with Baleshwar and flow to further north. and Sandha flows to the east.
 Later Sandha coalesce with Arial Khan and falls into the Meghna.